alwayssmile11a1/Software-Prototype-Model/Readme.txt

 ------------------------How to use sourcecode?------------------------------

-1. Install DevExpress Components for .Net 16.1.2 in the folder EssentialThings (Or you can download it from homepage of DevExpress)
-2. Download and Install MySqlServer: https://dev.mysql.com/downloads/mysql/
+1. Download and Install MySqlServer: https://dev.mysql.com/downloads/mysql/
-3. Extract "BookManagement" in folder "SourceCode"
+2. Extract "BookManagement" in folder "SourceCode"
-4. Open file .sln by Visual Studio
+3. Open file .sln by Visual Studio
-5. You might have to add some references (excel references, DevExpress references, ....)
+4. You might have to add some references (excel references, DevExpress references, ....)

 ------------------------How to connect to database-----------------------------